joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/06/28/arts/television/jon-stewart-debate-trump-biden.html

 **Wildfires Sparked by 1,000 Lightning Strikes Spread in California**\
-`The group of fires prompted an evacuation as they burned more than 10,000 acres east of Fresno after a lightening storm struck the region.`\
+`The group of fires prompted an evacuation as they burned more than 10,000 acres east of Fresno after a lightning storm struck the region.`\
 https://nytimes.com/2024/06/28/us/fresno-california-wildfire.html

 **Dana Bash and Jake Tapper Let Candidates Be the ‘Stars of the Show’**\